 The ABMA qualifications in Computing and Information Systems (CIS) are structured to enhance a student’s knowledge and skills, preparing them to be able to adapt and change modern technological capacities in business.
-The duration of the Level 5 Diploma is one (1) year and upon successful completion, students can progress to the BSc (Hons) Computing (Top-Up) (University of Greenwich).
+The duration of the Level 5 Diploma is one (1) year.

 Courses included in Level 5:

 - Web Applications Development

 The next intake is in January 2020 - Champs Fleurs ONLY.
 Registration is OPEN.